bradchristie/taminations-flutter/assets/b1/promenade.md

 #### Couple 1, turn your back on your partner and Promenade this way around the outside of the set
 #### Promenade Single File; men turn in and Star by the Right
 #### Left Touch 1/4; Single File Promenade Home (from Facing Lines)
-#### Circle Left; drop hands, go single file (i.e., Wrong Way Single File Promenade)
+#### Circle Left; drop hands, go single file (that is, Wrong Way Single File Promenade)

 ### Dance action

-When some dancers are designated from a Squared Set (e.g., Ladies Single File Promenade), they will initially step forward into the center.
+When some dancers are designated from a Squared Set (for example, Ladies Single File Promenade), they will initially step forward into the center.

 Designated dancers turn, if necessary, to face promenade direction and move forward around the center of the